Obinutuzumab is also known as Gazyvaro®. It is used to treat chronic lymphocytic leukaemia (CLL) and non-Hodgkin lymphoma (NHL).

 This drug may cause the cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 The kidneys usually get rid of uric acid but may not be able to cope with large amounts.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.

-Obinutuzumab can increase the risk of developing a type of skin cancer called squamous cell carcinoma.
+Obinutuzumab can increase the risk of developing types of skin cancer called squamous cell carcinoma and basal cell carcinoma.
 But the benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.

 Your doctor will advise you not to get pregnant or make someone pregnant while having this treatment.
 The drugs may harm a developing baby.
 It is important to use contraception during your treatment and for a while after treatment finishes.
 Your doctor, nurse or pharmacist can tell you more about this.